• Skip to primary navigation

 • 2 teaspoons vegetable oil - Optional for browning

-• While browning meat, peel 2 carrots and cut them into ½ inch thick medallions.
-Scrub ½ pound of red or Yukon gold potatoes and cut them into chunks.
-Other potatoes could be used but if using russet potatoes, peel also.
+• While browning meat, peel 2 carrots and cut them into ยฝ-inch thick medallions.
+Scrub ยฝ pound of red or Yukon gold potatoes and cut them into chunks.
+Other potatoes could be used, but if using russet potatoes, peel them.

-• Dice 1 medium onion.
-Crush or mince 2 cloves of garlic.
-Add onion, 3 ounces of tomato paste, and ¼ tsp salt into the hot pan.
+• Dice 1 medium onion and crush or mince 2 cloves of garlic.
+Add onion to the hot pan with oil over medium-high heat.
+Add the tomato paste after a couple of minutes.
 Cook until onions are soft and lightly browned.
 Add the garlic for the last minute.

 • When the onion is ready, add 1 cup of beef broth to the pan and scrape any brown bits from the bottom of the pan.

-beef stew in a ladel with the crock pot
+Beef stew in a ladle over the crock pot.

 Recipe Notes